 Each target will have two scorecards one of which may be electronic.
 If there is a discrepancy in the arrow values between an electronic and a paper score card, the paper card will take precedence.

-The organisers are not required to accept or record scorecards that have not been signed, do not contain the sum total, and/or the number of 5's or 6's in the case of Field rounds (10's and 11's for 3D rounds) and/or which contain mathematical errors.
+The organisers are not required to accept or record scorecards that have not been signed, do not contain the sum total, the number of 5's or 6's in the case of Field rounds (10's and 11's for 3D rounds) or which contain mathematical errors.
+The organisers or officials are not required to verify the accuracy of any submitted scorecard however if the organisers or the officials note an error, they shall correct such error and the result as corrected shall stand.

-The organisers or officials are not required to verify the accuracy of any submitted scorecard, however if the organisers or the officials note an error or a missing signature at the time of submission, they will ask the athletes concerned to correct such error and the result as corrected will stand.
-Organizers may, but are not required to, have a process when the scorecards are submitted by the athletes to attempt to note an error or a missing signature.
-However, athletes are ultimately responsible for their portion of the scorecards and, if a paper scorecard is not submitted or is submitted without the athlete signature and not corrected at the time of submission, the athlete shall be disqualified (individual/team and mixed team where applicable) by the chair of the tournament judge commission.
 Any such corrections shall occur before the next stage of competition.
-Should a discrepancy be found in the sum total where:
+Should a discrepancy be found in the sum total, the sum total of the lowest arrow scores shall be used for the final result.

-- two paper scorecards are used, the sum total of the lower arrow scores will be used for the final result; if the score on a single scorecard (and in the case of double scoring, the score is the same on each scorecard), is lower than the actual score, the lower score on the scorecard will be used, - one paper scorecard and one electronic scorecard are used, the total of the electronic scorecard will be used for total score, 5's and 6's (10's and 11's for 3D rounds) on the following conditions: - o a total score has been entered on the manual scorecard so verification is possible; - o if no 5's and 6's (10's and 11's for 3D rounds) are entered on the manual scorecard, no 5's and 6's (10's and 11's for 3D rounds) are registered; - o if no total score is entered on the manual scorecard when it is submitted to the results team, then the athlete shall be disqualified (individual/team and mixed team where applicable).